fdb/grasp-data/README.md

 ========
 In addition to the data we've also provided the calculations performed to convert discrete events into durations.
 This is included as an [IPython notebook](http://ipython.org/notebook.html).

-To run, assuming you're already in the grasp-data directory:
+To run, assuming you're already in the grasp-data directory and MongoDB is running:

     sudo easy_install virtualenv
     virtualenv .